The Winchester Tapes: Plot

 In a subplot, Hawkeye's repeated attempts to embark on his weekend in Seoul are interrupted by his surgical duties.
 When he is finally able to leave after a 38-hour surgery session, he is too tired to go and falls asleep on his cot.
 Winchester then concludes his tape to his parents as follows:

 "Finally, a peaceful moment to conclude this tape.
 The would-be lothario Pierce is fast asleep, and the 38-hour day is done."

-As he continues speaking, he tries to pour himself a cup of tea but is unable.
-He opens his teapot to find his tea has been replaced by a rubber chicken.
-He concludes the tape by saying, "Now, Mother and Dad, I will put this as eloquently and succinctly as I can...get me the hell out of here!"
+As he continues speaking, he tries to pour himself a cup of tea but finds none in the pot.
+Discovering a rubber chicken stuffed inside, he concludes his letter by saying, "Now, Mother and Dad, I will put this as eloquently and succinctly as possible.
+Get me the hell out of here!"

+Historical References

+Winchester says he thought about shooting himself in the foot but didn't because of his love for the "deb's cotillion", most likely a reference to a Debutante ball.

+Klinger says he paid "eight books of green stamps" for his peignoir.
+This is most likely a reference to the S&H Green Stamps that were used as trading stamps through the late 1980s.